feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 sudo vim /etc/iptables/rules.v4
 {% endhighlight %}

-The following firewall rules will allow HTTP (80), HTTPS (443), SSH (44444), ping, and some other ports for testing.
+The following firewall rules will allow HTTP (80), HTTPS (443), SSH (444 (our custom SSH port)), ping, and some other ports for testing.
 All other ports will be blocked.

 Paste the following into `/etc/iptables/rules.v4`: